cydanil/icepap-ipassign/gui/gui.md

 This window contains a read-only text field that, when displayed refreshes automatically.
 From the log window, it is possible to save these to file.

+## Input Validation
+There are three forms of input:
+    - QCheckboxes (which do not require validation);
+    - QLineEdits for IPs, validated as four blocks of 1 to 3 digits separated by 3 dots;
+    - QLineEdits for hostnames, validated with respect to REF 1123, section 2.1.

+When an input is not validated, the `pbApply` of the given window is disabled and the QLineEdit in question is marked red.

+When an input is validated, it is marked as green.

 [gui_workflow]: workflow.png "Image describing a user's workflow"